 Mirroring our triune God with our love and unity (John 13:34-35)

 We consider that a life of love and unity is one of the most central issues in our value system, for it is not only the new commandment the Lord gave to His church, but is also at the center of our witness to the world, that they may know we are disciples of Christ.
 We are to mirror our Triune God’s unity within our diversity, living as one church in three congregations, with healthy relationships promoted and cultivated across generations and congregations.
 The testimony of love and unity must first be demonstrated in the leadership, and then flow to the whole congregation.
 It is to be reflected in how we relate to, care for, walk, and work with one another.
-Joint activities are secondary to sharing the same purpose, faith, hope, love, and ministry.
-The spirit and life experience of God’s love and unity within our church community is of higher priority than outward activities.
+Sharing the same purpose, faith, hope, love, and ministry is of higher priority than sharing outward activities, so our focus will be on building Christ-centered relationships and genuine Christian community rather than simply programs.